Nathan-Wall/proto/README.md

 	Server running on port 3000

 This simple server can be useful when developing Proto scripts so that you don't have to constantly compile them.
 It will *only* serve `.proto` files and it will compile them to JavaScript on the fly.

+### Contributions

+If you would like to contribute, [see the code guide](https://github.com/Nathan-Wall/proto/blob/master/code-guide.md).